 In my mind, this borders on the cancer is a gift thinking which frankly, is beyond my comprehension.

-Perhaps it’s true, that after any life-changing experience, one does have a greater appreciation for life in general, or for the fragility of it at least.
+Perhaps it’s true, that after any life-changing experience, one might have a greater appreciation for life in general, or for the fragility of it anyway.
 Many attest to being more compassionate, less judgmental and more willing to reach out to others following a diagnosis.
 I like to think I am as well.
 Who doesn’t?

-And it’s certainly true for many (me included) that after a cancer diagnosis things do change dramatically.
+And it’s certainly true for many (me included) that after a cancer diagnosis things change dramatically.

-Somehow this expectation feels like yet another cancer “obligation” one is supposed to fulfill and going even further, I think this expectation might even potentially be harmful to a person’s well-being.
+Somehow, this expectation feels like yet another cancer obligation a person is supposed to fulfill, and going even further, I think this expectation might potentially be harmful to a person’s well-being.

 You are who you are.